mdornseif/Ablage/README.markdown

 * `pdfdata` - raw (scanned) PDF dokument.
 Currently only document sizes up to 900 kb are supported.
 * `ref` - one or more references to order numbers and then like can be given in `ref`.
 If you want ot give more than one reference, seperate them with spacese (`" "`, `%20`).
 The first `ref` beeing given will be the `designator` of the Akte.
 If none is given, the Akte is given an auto-generated id - but you should try to avoid that.
-* `typ` - the yype of Akte / Dokument.
+* `type` - the type of Akte / Dokument.
 E.g. Invoice.

 #### optional fields